harvard-edtech/create-lti-launch-artillery/README.md

 3. Run `npm test`
 4. For the range, enter `1-1` so you're trying with just one user
 5. If an authorization screen pops up, follow instructions to allow Terminal to control your computer
+6. Once you run the test and get a launch as one user, you are ready!

 ### Running Tests